precice/mbdyn-adapter/README.md

 *   pyhton script for calling adapter
 *   config file and mesh file currently only support gmsh-files version 2 with ascii format

+###Warning:
-Note: Meshes with large number of nodes can lead to desync of socket stream and mbdyn api failing.
+Meshes with large number of nodes or  can lead to desync of socket stream and mbdyn api failing.
 Workaround implemented by setting sleep timer before reading in mbdyn script, set in [input.py  `__force_coupling_str`](https://github.com/Hag3nL/mbdyn-adapter/blob/master/mbdynAdapter/input.py#L290).

 ## Acknowledgements
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 642682 (AWESCO).